Butler scores 28, Heat beat depleted Lakers 110-104

 Lakers: Guard Talen Horton-Tucker served his one-game suspension, handed down by the NBA earlier Thursday for his role in an altercation against Toronto in Tampa, Florida, on Tuesday. … The Lakers managed to get three nights in Miami on this trip.
 They arrived late Tuesday night and stayed Wednesday and Thursday.
 They were scheduled to fly to Newark, New Jersey, on Friday afternoon for games against Brooklyn and New York.

 Heat: Miami began shooting penalty free throws just 4:31 into the first period.
-By the time the Lakers attempted their first free throw with 54 seconds remaining in the quarter, Miami had converted 15 of 16 from the line.
+By the time the Lakers attempted their first free throw with 54 seconds remaining in the quarter, Miami had converted 15 of 16 from the line. … Rookie Precious Achiuwa played significant minutes in the third quarter and early in the fourth.
+Achiuwa had seven points, four rebounds, one block and one steal during the stretch.
+“I thought he gave us a real presence at the rim.
+He gave us a spark,” Spoelstra said.

 DEDMON SIGNS